How to Negotiate Salary for Your Next Career Move

 The most important takeaways

-- Maintain a positive mood throughout the conversation, and practice active listening.
+- Keep a positive and upbeat tone throughout the conversation and be active in your listening.

 Do your research